Table of Contents

 Orchids generally represent love, beauty, sophistication, and luxury.
 In Ancient Greek times, the tubers of the flower were associated with virility and men would eat them to enhance the chances of conceiving a boy.
 However, during the Victorian era, the flower became a symbol of luxury and prestige, which continues to this day.

 These flowers are extremely varied, so it’s no surprise that they carry different meanings and symbolism too.
 In the language of flowers, here are the common meanings of orchids:

 - Refined Beauty – These blooms are the perfect way to say, “You are beautiful.”
 In some cultures, it also symbolizes mature charm.

 - Love – Orchids are an embodiment of pure affection.
-The flower is believed to have aphrodisiac power to boost romance.
-It’s also associated with fertility, and even regarded as the Chinese symbol for many children.
+The flower is believed to have the aphrodisiac power to boost romance.
+It’s also associated with fertility and is even regarded as the Chinese symbol for many children.

-However, the specific meaning of orchids depends on its variety.
-There might be thousand types of orchids, but here are the common symbolisms with regard to its genus and kind:
+However, the specific meaning of orchids depends on their variety.
+There might be a thousand of types of orchids, but here are the common symbolisms with regard to their genus and kind:

 - Orchis mascula – Sometimes called the Adam and Eve Root Plant, these orchids symbolize love and are commonly gifted to newlyweds to wish them happiness.
 In some cultures, they’re carried in pockets, in hopes of attracting love.
 Also referred to as the Hand of Power or Lucky Hand, it’s also thought that witches use their roots in making love potions.